mvolkmann/blog/src/d3/00-article.md

 pie charts, line charts, scatter plots, geographic maps, and more.
 What you have learned here about D3 selections and the general update pattern will serve you well as you dig in further.

+Feel free to email comments and questions about this article to
+<a
+  href="mailto:mark@objectcomputing.com?subject=Your D3 article"
+  target="_blank"
+  rel="noopener noreferrer">
+me
+</a>.

 ## References